acherm/acherm.github.io/_posts/2023-02-16-ChessPiecesValues.md

 +  PawnValueMg   = 198,   PawnValueEg   = 258,
 ```

-Quite stable, though pawns' values have evolved more than other pieces.
-And clearly an effort of the contributors/devs of Stockfish to carefully and empirically tune these values.
+It is quite stable, though pawns' values have evolved more than other pieces.
+And clearly there is an effort of the contributors/devs of Stockfish to carefully and empirically tune these values.

 ## Where are static values used?